wendyww9/task-list-api/ada-project-docs/wave_03.md

 The response should have a mimetype of "application/json" to keep our API response type consistent.

-If after the `PATCH` request I fetch the task by sending a `GET` request to `/tasks/1`, I get this response:
+After I have made the `PATCH` request, I can submit a `GET` request to `/tasks/1`, which will return the response:

 `200 OK`